Vasu-Eranki/DenoisingDepthImages/docs/proposal.md

 ## 4. Potential Impact

 <p align="justify"> The goal of this project is to show that monocular depth denoising is possible, which means that the input to the model is a noisy RGB-D image and the output is a clean RGB-D image.
-The ramifications would be a model that is faster to train, and easier to train since it wouldn't require a larger end-to-end system or multiple sensors capturing the same scene.
-From an inference perspective, monocular depth denoising would help in real-time denoising since the number of frames that can be processed in a second would be comparatively more than a system which is more complex.
-From a broader perspective, this could help in downstream tasks like robotics and autonomous driving which require clean depth images in real-time to make sound decisions. </p>
+The ramifications would be a model that is faster and easier to train, since it wouldn't require a larger end-to-end system or multiple sensors capturing the same scene.
+From an inference perspective, monocular depth denoising would help process frames closer to real-time system requirements since the number of frames that can be processed in a second would be comparatively more than a system which is more complex or requires fusing multiple frames.
+The  broader perspective is that moncocular depth estimation, could help in downstream tasks like robotics and autonomous driving which require clean depth images in real-time to make sound decisions. </p>

 ## 5. Challenges

 <ins>Challenges</ins>
-- Training a deep neural network based denoiser without ground truth clean images, will be a challenge, because how can the neural network be conditioned to learn what is considered a clean image.
+- Training a DNN based denoiser without ground truth images, will be a challenge.
+Without the ground truth, there is no simple way to evaluate the amount of noise the denoiser removes from the image since there is no prior to condition it on.
 - Ensuring that sample bias doesn't happen when collecting data to create a simple noise function.
 Sample bias can show up in two forms:
      - The noise model only works for the specific sensor for which it was collected
      - The noise model only works for specific environment conditions (If surfaces are sleek, ambient light intensity is less than a specific value)